The history of Mosborough Hall Hotel

-The earliest date of ownership goes back to 1180 when the Hall was owned by a High Sheriff of Yorkshire, Robert de Stutville, under the resign of Henry II.
+The earliest date of ownership goes back to 1180 when the Hall was owned by a High Sheriff of Yorkshire, Robert de Stuteville, under the resign of Henry II.

 The Hall passed hands to various Lords of the Manor including Lord John Darcy (1340), Sir James Strangeways (1350) until in 1420, Robert Carey, a Knight under Henry V, defeated a Spanish Knight in a trial of arms at Smithfield and he was granted the Manor of Eckington and Mosborough – Mosborough Hall!